 7. Curly Undercut

-Some looks call for clean-shaven neck and sides with curls styled upwards and then tousled, while other looks leave the curls messy.
+Some looks call for a clean-shaven neck and sides with curls styled upwards and then tousled, while other looks leave the curls messy.

 8. Blow Dry Men’s Undercut